 Always purchase more flowers than you think you will need.
 Fresh flowers delivered and in hand may inspire new ideas or additional bouquets.
 First time bouquet makers may make mistakes or change their minds.
 Extra flowers allow for last minute changes without a last minute delivery of flowers.

-How to Make Your Own Wedding Bouquet
+How to Make A Bridal Bouquet For Your Wedding

 - Fresh flowers delivered

 - Crystal-headed pin

 1 – Remove the delivery of flowers from their package

 Discard any flowers that are damaged or discolored.
 Use a clean pair of pruning shears to cut off the leaves on the stems at the base of the leaf stem where it meets the flower stem.
 Discard all of the trimmings or scatter them on top of your compost pile.

 2 – Gather four or five blossoms

 Hold the blossoms on their stems just below the blossom head.
 In general, the largest blossoms look best in the center of the bouquet.
 Next, gather blossoms two or three at a time to build out the bouquet.
 Retain a secure but gently grip on the stems just below the blossoms.